camilopayan/cambio/public/blog/creating-rich-interfaces-in-cascade-with-listjs.md

-# Creating rich interfaces in Cascade with List.js

 So a common problem I run into with Cascade is that we'd need a page with a lot of similar content that needs to be searchable, sortable, the works.
 In the past, we've accomplished this by having a few php files, a backend interface for adding and removing items, and a database to hold our information.